reichert-sentinel-ai/cipher-threat-tracker/Artifacts/frontend/README.md

 ## Backend Status

-✅ Backend is running and tested
+✅ Backend is running and tested locally
 - Threat Timeline endpoint: `http://localhost:8000/api/threat-timeline/events`
 - All endpoints are functional

-The frontend is configured to proxy API requests to `http://localhost:8000` automatically.
+Set `VITE_API_BASE_URL` if you deploy the FastAPI service; otherwise the app will call the local instance.